LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 #### Templates

-There are templates available [here](https://github.com/LivePersonInc/ConversationBuilder-Samples/tree/main/universal-tile-templates) for various channels.
+There are [templates](https://github.com/LivePersonInc/ConversationBuilder-Samples/tree/main/universal-tile-templates) available for various channels.
 Use these to get up and running quickly.

 #### JSON validation